kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 #.
 Draw a geometric figure that illustrates the data from this experiment.

-..
-AU: I restructured some of this section to eliminate bullets.

 #.
 Calculate the main effect for each factor by hand.

 		For the **C effect**, there are four estimates of :math:`C`: